 Care for Yourself in the Process

-Make sure that, as you help the victim recover, you’re meeting your own physical needs and have a support system of your own in place.
-Continue doing things that make you happy each day so that are positive and cheerful when you are needed.
+Ensure that, as you help the victim recover, you’re meeting your own physical needs and having a support system of your own in place.
+Continue doing things that make you happy each day to be positive and cheerful when you are needed.
 You should also distribute your responsibility among several people so that no one person is carrying the majority of the weight.

 Know What to Do During a PTSD-Related Episode

-As you help your loved one work through their issues, traumatic episodes will inevitably occur.
-Learning how to recognize triggers and symptoms of an episode will ensure that you know how to handle the episode and assist you in avoiding the initial onset.
+As you help your loved ones work through their issues, traumatic episodes will inevitably occur.
+Learning how to recognize triggers and symptoms of an episode will ensure that you know how to handle the episode and avoid the initial onset.
 Triggers usually consist of people, smells, sounds, sites, anniversary dates, and physical distresses associated with the incident.

 One of the most common types of PTSD episodes these triggers will instigate is a flashback.
-During a flashback, a person will feel detached from the present and find themselves reliving the traumatic experience.
+A person will feel detached from the present during a flashback and find themselves reliving the traumatic experience.
 The best thing you can do in this situation is to find a way to bring your loved one gently back to reality without startling them.

 Discuss Treatment Options for PTSD

-As a close friend or family member of someone with PTSD, you have the responsibility of making sure your loved one gets the treatment they need in order to cope with their disorder and have a chance at moving forward with life.
+As a close friend or family member of someone with PTSD, you are responsible for making sure your loved one gets the treatment they need to cope with their disorder and have a chance at moving forward with life.
 PTSD can be treated through psychotherapy, medication, or a mix of both.

-Talk to your loved one about the treatments that are available.
+Talk to your loved one about the available treatments.
 They might resist at first, but they’ll come around as you help them understand the benefits of taking advantage of professional care.
 Everyone responds differently to therapy, and a mental health professional can determine which of the treatments below will be most effective for a victim.